m9brady/SMP_to_CSV/README.md

 The "detect_peaks" and associated "_plot" helper functions are from the [Biomechanics and Motor Control](https://github.com/demotu/BMC/blob/master/functions/detect_peaks.py) repo by Marcos Duarte.
 BMC is licensed under the [MIT Licence](https://github.com/demotu/BMC/blob/master/LICENSE.txt)

 ## Requirements and Usage
-*Assumes you have Python 2.7 installed with numpy, pandas and matplotlib modules*
+*Assumes you have Python 2.7 installed with numpy, scipy, pandas and matplotlib modules*

 ### Option A: Running the tool standalone